JAForbes/blog/posts/backbone-to-mithril.md

 Yes, underscore templates were the wrong approach, but they share a lot in common with something like JSX or hyperscript.
 Perhaps client side templates paved the way for virtual dom.
 Who knows.
 [I experimented with JS templating 2 years ago](https://github.com/JAForbes/temple) because of ideas sparked by working with Backbone.
 It's funny how similar those experiments look to hyperscript today.

+We also all agree RESTful API's are better than remote method calls or arbitrarily named endpoints with custom semantics.

-Ultimately, Backbone's legacy is philosophical.
+Ultimately, Backbone's legacy was always going to be philosophical.
 If you want to get something done, get in the code and fix it yourself.
-Just because Backbone's inheritance and event model did not support that hypothesis does not make it the sentiment any less worthy.
+Just because Backbone's inheritance and event model did not support that hypothesis, does not make it the sentiment any less worthy.
 Instead of skilling up as an Angular developer, or a React developer, because a better JS developer.
 Read the source code, adapt it to your needs.

+Often though customizing backbone meant creating your own fork and patching methods.
+Not pretty.

 Turns out mithril encourages similar practices, and these practices are in harmony with mithril's utility oriented design.
 Mithril developers tend to see it is as more of a library than a framework, a utility belt for building applications without being prescriptive.
+You can opt out of any aspect of mithril, it's routing, props, whatever.
+And you never need to look at mithril's source code to achieve this.
+Just use your own functions, it is that simple.

 By walking through the differences in design, we've walked through a little bit of Javascript history.
-From the wild west of JQuery to fast, declarative, functional Javascript.
+From the wild west of JQuery to fast, declarative, functional mithril.

 I wonder what come's next?